omaryesith/sentinel/README.md

 ## 🔧 Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the `app/` directory with the following variables:

 ```bash
 # Django Settings